CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 ```ino
 float LinearTimecode::getFramerate();
 ```
-> Returns the float framerate that was set
+> Returns the set frame rate as a floating point number

 <br>